jonbarlo/pos-engine/docs/API_DOCUMENTATION.md

     - Table positions are managed separately from table definitions
     - Table status updates automatically with order lifecycle
     - Reservation data is automatically included in table responses when applicable
+18. **Smart Recipe Suggestions**:
+    - AI-powered recipe suggestions based on inventory management
+    - Analyzes expiring items and underperforming inventory
+    - Provides confidence scores and potential savings calculations
+    - Supports filtering by expiring items, underperforming items, and custom criteria
+    - Returns detailed item information with reasons for suggestions
+    - Includes urgency levels (high, medium, low) based on expiration and sales data
+    - All suggestions are business-scoped and require authentication